 We know all of these ideas are great, but don’t use all of them for your Quince.
 Save a few for your graduation party in a couple of years!

-Tip: If you’re just starting and need a super-simple planner to help you put together your Quinceanera, check out our blog on 15 Steps for a Perfect Sweet 15: http://qbydavinci.com/blog/the-easiest-quinceanera-guide-ever-15-steps-for-a-perfect-sweet-15/
+If you’ve just started planning & need a super-simple guide to help you put together your Quinceanera, Click HERE or on the image below check out our blog on 15 Steps for a Perfect Sweet 15: